Facts and Statistics

 - Caring for children with food allergies costs U.S. families nearly $25 billion annually.

-- About 1 in 3 children with food allergy reports being bullied as a result.
+- About one in three children with food allergy reports being bullied as a result.

 - Compared to children who do not have a medical condition, children with food allergy are twice as likely to be bullied.